Arthur Brandreth Scott Dutton: Naval career

 Dutton was commissioned in the Royal Navy, where he was promoted to lieutenant in 1898.
 He was appointed to command of the torpedo boat destroyer HMS Locust in April 1902, while she was serving in the Mediterranean.
 He participated in the Battle of Jutland, the greatest naval battle of World War I. In April 1922 he was appointed Captain-Superintendent of Pembroke Dockyard, serving as such until 1924.
 He was appointed a Naval ADC to King George in 1926, and promoted to rear-admiral later the same year.
 From 1928 until 1931 he was Commanding Destroyer Flotillas in the Mediterranean Fleet.
 He retired from the navy as vice-admiral in 1931.

+Personal life

+On 12 February 1914, Dutton was married to Doriel Hay (c.
+1889–1941), a daughter of Sir John Hay, 9th Baronet and Anne Milliken-Napier (a daughter of Sir Robert Milliken-Napier, 9th Baronet).
+Together, they were the parents of: